riastrad/cyberbspace/posts/review-the-aleph.md

 Borges is a cerebral writer of the first order.
 Although, somehow that classification feels too limiting for what he's able to achieve.
-The prose is sparse and unladen, though this could be as much due to the standardization that occurs in translation as to Borges's style itself.<a class="footnote" href="#footnote-1"><sup><b>1</b></sup></a><span class="footnote-text">One of the things I've found re: reading translated texts is that, no matter how well they're are translated, there is always a lingering doubt of whether or not the stylistic choices are the author's or the translator's.
-By no means, am I noting this with the intention to discredit the work of Andrew Huxley.
-It's just a pernicious thought I've never been capable of shaking when reading in translation.</span>
+The prose is sparse and unladen, though this could be as much due to the standardization that occurs in translation as to Borges's style itself.<sup><a id="ref-1" rel="footnote" href="#footnote-1">1</a></sup>

 For the most part, the stories in this collection all seemed to orbit the same core ideas of knowledge, memory, and how these to relate to and change a person's identity.
-The book itself had more stories than I could possible get into here, so I'll just briefly note the few stores that I dog-eared<a class="footnote" href="#footnote-2"><sup><b>2</b></sup></a><span class="footnote-text">It's worth noting I almost never dog-ear pages of my books.
-The fact that I have dog-eared pages of this collection is a sign of the impact these stories had while I read them.</span> while reading.
+The book itself had more stories than I could possible get into here, so I'll just briefly note the few stores that I dog-eared<sup><a id="ref-2" rel="footnote" href="#footnote-2">2</a></sup> while reading.

 ### The House of Asterion